quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.rst

     - For some experiments it might not be suitable to think of a parameter that is being varied.
 In such cases ``x0`` can be simply an array of integers, e.g. ``np.linspace(0, number_of_points)``.
 - **[Optional]** Other ``f"x{i}"`` :ref:`experiment coordinates <sec-experiment-coordinates-and-variables>`, with ``i`` a positive integer.

     - These are the coordinates that index the :ref:`experiment variables <sec-experiment-coordinates-and-variables>`.
-This indexing can be made explicit in a (separate) :class:`xarray.Dataset` instance retuned by `quantify_core.data.handling.to_gridded_dataset()` (when the data corresponds to a multi-dimensional grid).
+This indexing can be made explicit in a (separate) :class:`xarray.Dataset` instance retuned by :func:`quantify_core.data.handling.to_gridded_dataset()` (when the data corresponds to a multi-dimensional grid).
     - **[Required]** Each ``x{i}`` must lie along one (and only one) ``acq_set_{j}`` ``xarray`` dimension.
 - **[Optional]** Other ``xarray`` coordinates (that are not :ref:`experiment coordinates <sec-experiment-coordinates-and-variables>`) used to index the nested dimensions.